Dillinger (bull): Background

-Dillinger was a black bull with a white face and underbelly.
-He was named after infamous early 20th Century American gangster John Dillinger.
+Dillinger was a black bull with a white face and underbelly and had a single, upside down, medium-sized right-side horn.
+He was named after infamous early 20th century American gangster John Dillinger.
 Although larger than most elite bulls of his era, he was well known for his speed and agility, bucking over 86% of riders in 51 career outs at all levels.

-Herrington Cattle Company purchased Dillinger from stock contractor Neal Gay after he was awarded the title of 1999 Co-Bull of the PBR World Finals, along with Terry Williams’ bull, the 1999 PBR World Champion, Promise Land.
+Herrington Cattle Company purchased Dillinger from stock contractor Neal Gay after he was awarded the title of 1999 Co-Bull of the PBR World Finals, along with Terry Williams' bull, the 1999 PBR World Champion, Promise Land.
 Robbie Herrington was the direct owner of Dillinger throughout his lifetime.
 However, when Herrington worked out the deal with stock contractor Neal Gay, he believes that "was the most honorable business dealing he ever had with a fellow contractor".
 Neal priced Dillinger fairly.
 He allowed Herrington and his son, Chad, to pay half up front.
 And Neal, which is far from usual in this business, gave them a guarantee: "If they weren't happy with him after three events they could return him and get their money back". "'Of course, we knew the day we bought him that wasn't going to happen," said Herrington.